Across Padjelanta National Park

 We have a planned extra day to give us the flexibility to respond to weather and snow conditions.

-Distance on skis: 25 km, elevation gain/loss: close to 0, estimated time out skiing: 8h
+Distance on skis: about 24 km, elevation gain/loss: -360, estimated time out skiing: 8h

 The price includes:

 We may need to adjust the route and the itinerary according to the conditions for the local reindeer herders, as well as current weather and snow conditions.